rgambord/c99-doc/doc/sections/7/19/6/1/index.rst

 .. _9899_7.19.6.1p9:

+.. container:: snum

+   :ref:`9 <9899_7.19.6.1p9>`

-:ref:`9 <9899_7.19.6.1p9>` If a conversion specification is invalid, the behavior is undefined.\ [#9899_note248]_ If any argument is not the correct type for the corresponding conversion specification, the behavior is undefined.
+If a conversion specification is invalid, the behavior is undefined.\ [#9899_note248]_ If any argument is not the correct type for the corresponding conversion specification, the behavior is undefined.

 .. _9899_7.19.6.1p10:

+.. container:: snum

+   :ref:`10 <9899_7.19.6.1p10>`

-:ref:`10 <9899_7.19.6.1p10>` In no case does a nonexistent or small field width cause truncation of a field; if the result of a conversion is wider than the field width, the field is expanded to contain the conversion result.
+In no case does a nonexistent or small field width cause truncation of a field; if the result of a conversion is wider than the field width, the field is expanded to contain the conversion result.

 .. _9899_7.19.6.1p11:

+.. container:: snum

+   :ref:`11 <9899_7.19.6.1p11>`

-:ref:`11 <9899_7.19.6.1p11>` For a and A conversions, if FLT_RADIX is a power of 2, the value is correctly rounded to a hexadecimal floating number with the given precision.
+For a and A conversions, if FLT_RADIX is a power of 2, the value is correctly rounded to a hexadecimal floating number with the given precision.

 .. rubric:: Recommended practice

 .. _9899_7.19.6.1p12:

+.. container:: snum

+   :ref:`12 <9899_7.19.6.1p12>`

-:ref:`12 <9899_7.19.6.1p12>` For a and A conversions, if FLT_RADIX is not a power of 2 and the result is not exactly representable in the given precision, the result should be one of the two adjacent numbers in hexadecimal floating style with the given precision, with the extra stipulation that the error should have a correct sign for the current rounding direction.
+For a and A conversions, if FLT_RADIX is not a power of 2 and the result is not exactly representable in the given precision, the result should be one of the two adjacent numbers in hexadecimal floating style with the given precision, with the extra stipulation that the error should have a correct sign for the current rounding direction.

 .. _9899_7.19.6.1p13:

+.. container:: snum

+   :ref:`13 <9899_7.19.6.1p13>`

-:ref:`13 <9899_7.19.6.1p13>` For e, E, f, F, g, and G conversions, if the number of significant decimal digits is at most DECIMAL_DIG, then the result should be correctly rounded.\ [#9899_note249]_ If the number of significant decimal digits is more than DECIMAL_DIG but the source value is exactly representable with DECIMAL_DIG digits, then the result should be an exact representation with trailing zeros.
+For e, E, f, F, g, and G conversions, if the number of significant decimal digits is at most DECIMAL_DIG, then the result should be correctly rounded.\ [#9899_note249]_ If the number of significant decimal digits is more than DECIMAL_DIG but the source value is exactly representable with DECIMAL_DIG digits, then the result should be an exact representation with trailing zeros.
 Otherwise, the source value is bounded by two adjacent decimal strings L < U, both having DECIMAL_DIG significant digits; the value of the resultant decimal string D should satisfy L <= D <= U, with the extra stipulation that the error should have a correct sign for the current rounding direction.

 .. rubric:: Returns

 .. _9899_7.19.6.1p14:

+.. container:: snum

+   :ref:`14 <9899_7.19.6.1p14>`

-:ref:`14 <9899_7.19.6.1p14>` The fprintf function returns the number of characters transmitted, or a negative value if an output or encoding error occurred.
+The fprintf function returns the number of characters transmitted, or a negative value if an output or encoding error occurred.

 .. rubric:: Environmental limits

 .. _9899_7.19.6.1p15:

+.. container:: snum

+   :ref:`15 <9899_7.19.6.1p15>`

-:ref:`15 <9899_7.19.6.1p15>` The number of characters that can be produced by any single conversion shall be at least 4095.
+The number of characters that can be produced by any single conversion shall be at least 4095.

 .. _9899_7.19.6.1p16:

+.. container:: snum

+   :ref:`16 <9899_7.19.6.1p16>`

-:ref:`16 <9899_7.19.6.1p16>` EXAMPLE 1 To print a date and time in the form ''Sunday, July 3, 10:02'' followed by pi to five decimal places:
+EXAMPLE 1 To print a date and time in the form "Sunday, July 3, 10:02" followed by pi to five decimal places:

 ::